redhat-cop/openshift-migration-best-practices/cluster-health-checks.md

 - Check that the OpenShift 4.x target cluster meets the minimum hardware requirements for the specific platform and installation method.
 For example, a bare metal installation has [specific minimum resource requirements](https://docs.openshift.com/container-platform/4.5/installing/installing_bare_metal/installing-bare-metal.html#minimum-resource-requirements_installing-bare-metal).

-- Verify that the OpenShift 4.x target cluster contains storage classes for the same types (block, file, object) as the Openshift 3.9+ source cluster.
+- Verify that the OpenShift 4.x target cluster contains storage classes for the same types (block, file, object) as the OpenShift 3.9+ source cluster.
 In particular verify that the default storage class is of the same type in both clusters.

 - Check the available bandwidth between the source and target clusters.
 Less than 10 Gbps is not recommended.